mitrid-labs/mitrid-core/README.md

 ## Testing

-To test the library, just run `cargo test` from the command line.
+To build the tests you need `libsodium` and `libclang` installed on your system.
-Please, don't use in production the cryptographic libraries used in the tests.
+If the dependencies are resolved, then you can run the tests by typing `cargo test` on your terminal.

 ## [License](LICENSE)